Author: Josef Boehle, PhD

 Religious and spiritual individuals all over the world have together begun to reflect and to act on their global responsibilities, so that we can live in a more peaceful, just and sustainable world community.
 A better future is achievable by human beings united in their respect for diversity.

-Graduate Institute for Theology and Religion
+School of Philosophy, Theology and Religion

 University of Birmingham, UK